ts-pro/vue-eternal-loading/docs/guide/manually-change-states.md

 ---

-It's a good practice to handle errors in the app, and show clear feedback to a user.
-That's why we offer **error** state.
-You should set this state manually if something bad have happened in your opinion, and we need to show error message to a user.
-Let's set error state if we get error response from a server, and show custom error message to a user, using `#error` slot.
+It is indeed a good practice to handle errors in an application and provide clear feedback to the user.
+That's why the **error** state is offered in **vue-eternal-loading**.
+If something unfavorable occurs and you need to display an error message to the user, you can manually set the state to **error**.
+This can be done if you receive an error response from the server.
+Additionally, you can utilize the `#error` slot to show a custom error message to the user.
+This allows you to have more control over the error handling and display relevant information to the user when an error occurs.

 ```html
 <VueEternalLoading :load="load">